 [NOTE: 2020 is the tenth year of my blog at Semi-Rad.com, and since I started it, I’ve been fortunate to get to do some pretty wonderful adventures.
 Throughout this year, I’ll be writing about 12 favorite adventures I’ve had since I started writing about the outdoors, one per month.
-This is the second in the series.
+This is the third in the series.
 The other stories in the series are here.]

 [All photos by Jim Harris/PerpetualWeekend.com]